HicServices/RDMP/Documentation/CodeTutorials/Localization.md

 ## Background
 This document describes how localization is implemented in RDMP.
 The design follows the [approach set out by Microsoft](https://docs.microsoft.com/en-us/dotnet/standard/globalization-localization/).

+Localization is in it's infancy in RDMP, the framework is in place but no serious work has been undertaken.
+We would welcome the opportunity to work with any interested parties on fully implementing the approach set out in this document.

 ## Strings
 All user visible strings in RDMP should be moved to [GlobalStrings.resx](../../Rdmp.Core/GlobalStrings.resx)